greysome/rayt/README.md

 parsers for asset files.

 Some features:
-- Uses GPU-specific optimisations like LBVH
+- GPU-specific optimisations like LBVH
 - Hand-written .obj and .ply parser

 Features I want to include: